 - Audio card: WASAPI or DirectSound compatible

 - Minimum Resolution: 1024x768 dpi

-- Windows 7 and higher.
+- Windows 7, 8.0 and 8.1.
 Windows Server 2008 R2 and higher.
 Both 32-bit and 64-bit operating systems are supported, but to fully utilize memory capacity, a 64-bit OS is highly recommended.